KernelHaven/srcMLExtractor/README.md

 ## Supported Platforms
 * Windows (Vista, 7, 8, 10) 64 Bit
-* Linux x86 64 Bit, requires the following libraries: libxml2, libxslt1.1, libarchive13, libssl1.0.0, libcurl3
+* Linux x86 64 Bit; requires the following libraries (packages for Ubuntu 16.04): `libxml2, libxslt1.1, libarchive13, libssl1.0.0, libcurl3`

 ## License
 This extractor is licensed under GPLv3.
 Another license would be possible with following restrictions: